Car Accident Lawyer FeesBy Stewart J. Guss on September 29th, 2020

 If the insurance company gives you any trouble, you don’t have to fight them alone.
 Don’t hesitate to call a car accident attorney right away to learn about all of the options available to you on the road to justice.

 As mentioned above, a contingency fee means that you only pay once you receive your settlement or jury award.
 But how much will you pay then?
 It’s not worth it to hire an attorney to get you a settlement if the entire thing will go right back to the attorney!
 The good news is that this won’t happen, as contingency fees will only be a previously set percentage of your settlement.

 Each state has its own specific rules regarding possible percentages for contingency fees.
-Generally speaking, they range from about 30 percent to 45 percent, with the standard being right around one-third, or 33 percent for cases that settle without the necessity of a lawsuit being filed.
-Often times fees for premises liability claims can be higher, because these cases are generally harder to win and take significantly more effort on the part of the attorney and their staff.
+Generally speaking, they range from about 30 to 45 percent, with the standard being right around one-third, or 33% for cases that settle without the necessity of a lawsuit being filed.
+We frequently find fees for premises liability claims to be higher, because these cases are generally harder to win and take significantly more effort on the part of the attorney and their staff.

 Some contingency fee agreements will have different percentages based on how your case gets resolved and the amount of work the case requires.
 For example, an agreement could include the following:

-- 33 percent if the case settled during the initial process but before a lawsuit is filed
+- 33% if the case settled during the initial process but before a lawsuit is filed

-- 40 percent if you and the attorney agree that it is necessary to file a lawsuit
+- 40% if you and the attorney agree that it is necessary to file a lawsuit

-- 45 percent in the even of an appeal or second trial
+- 45% in the event of an appeal or second trial

 No matter what arrangement a car accident lawyer proposes, you should always ensure that you completely understand it before you sign an agreement.
-This payment system can confuse people, so clarify any confusion or ask any questions you may have about the payment contract.
-The car accident attorney should fully address your questions or concerns.
+This payment system can confuse people, so clarify any confusion or ask any questions you may have about the payment contract ASAP.
+The car accident attorney will be happy to fully address your questions or concerns.